tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I learned about states on React.js, I also learned how to consume an api using axios on react.
 It's been really great days of study this week.

 **Thoughts**: I think that react.js has so much things to learn that I will be focused in learning well node and after I focus more on learn react.

+### Day 83 August 06, 2020

+**Today's Progress**: Today I started with a friend a LinkedIn homepage clone to improve our abilities with frontend development.
+Pair programming is very cool, I learn so much doing this.

+**Thoughts**: I wanna learn more about css, has so much things that I don't know yet.